AcecomFCUNI/rhoades-backend/readme.md

    - If everything is correct you will get a [success response](#success), if not, an [error response](#error).
 Also, consider this for all the incoming endpoints.

-   - The encrypted response will contains the following `JSON`:
+   - The result key of the `JSON` response will contain:
      ```json
      {
+       "id": "cFNUGLxWH8MpGLzv6FBk",
        "lastName": "LUZQUIÑOS",
-       "specialty": "N6",
+       "mail": "sluzquinosa@uni.pe",
        "names": "STEVE ANTHONY",
+       "registered": false,
-       "secondLastName": "AGAMA",
+       "secondLastName": "AGAMA"
-       "mail": "sluzquinosa@uni.pe",
-       "optionalMail": "",
-       "documentNumber": "77073848",
-       "faculty": "FC",
-       "UNICode": "20140118I",
-       "documentType": "DNI"
      }
      ```

-3. Notify user: `/user/notify?condition=`, is has a patch method which will create a password for the user and send it to the user's email.
+3. Notify user: `/user/notify`, is has a patch method which will create a password for the user and send it to the user's email.

    - The body of the request must be as follows: